eakoning/Raspberry-Pi/index.md

 https://www.raspberrypi.org/downloads/raspbian/

+### Enabling SSH
 SSH is disabled by default on Raspbian.
+To be able to connect to the Raspberry through SSH, you can either

+1. Enable it through raspi-config or
-To be able to connect to the Raspberry through SSH, right after starting it up for the first time, you can place a file called `ssh` in the `/boot/` folder of the FAT32 partition on the SSD card.
+2. Place a file called `ssh` in the `/boot/` folder of the FAT32 partition on the SSD card.
+After booting up SSH should be enabled.

-The alternative is using enabling it through raspi-config UI.

 ## Raspbian configuration
 Raspbian has a nice User Interface for changing some OS defaults.